ChesterLen/analyze-sales-data/README.md

 ---

 ## **Features**

 - **Revenue Analysis**: Calculate total and average revenue, identify trends, and find top-performing regions.
 - **Product Performance**: Analyze product categories and items generating the highest revenue.
 - **Customer Insights**: Identify top customers by revenue and average order frequency.
 - **Time-Based Trends**: Visualize monthly revenue patterns to understand seasonality.
 - **Actionable Insights**: Provide recommendations for improving sales and customer retention.

 ---

-Technologies Used
+## **Technologies Used**

-Python
+- **Python**
-Pandas (for data manipulation)
+    - Pandas (for data manipulation)
-Matplotlib (for visualizations)
+    - Matplotlib (for visualizations)

-Jupyter Notebook (for interactive analysis)
+---

 Setup Instructions
 Clone this repository to your local machine: